ncri/ajaxify_rails/README.md

 ### Toggle Ajaxify

 You can temporarily deactivate Ajaxify by calling `Ajaxify.activate(false)`.
 You can switch it on again with `Ajaxify.activate()`.
+Note that `Ajaxify.activate` has to be called before the DOM is ready.
+Alternatively, you can set the `active` option to false when initializing Ajaxify to temporarily disable ajaxification, e.g.

+    Ajaxify.init
+      active: false

 ### Scrolling